ashishkarna7/CoinRanking-iOS/README.md

    - Press `Cmd + R` or click the Play button to build and run the application

 ## Configuration
-- The app uses the CoinRanking API for fetching cryptocurrency data.
+- The app fetches cryptocurrency data using the CoinRanking API.
 - Environment variables are managed through `.xcconfig` files:
-  - `Dev.xconfig` for the development environment
+  - `Dev.xconfig` for the development environment (`CoinRanking-Dev.xscheme`)
-  - `Prod.xconfig` for the production environment
+  - `Prod.xconfig` for the production environment (`CoinRanking.xscheme`)
-- Select the appropriate scheme based on your environment before building.
+- Select the appropriate scheme based on your environment before building the project.
+- For testing, use the `CoinRankingTests.xscheme`.

+## For Documentation
+- For code documentation, you can view it by building the documentation in Xcode.

 ## Troubleshooting
 If you encounter build issues: